bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 ## Install New Thrusters

+To Install the new thrusters, you will need the following parts and tools:

+-	1 x T200 with counter-clockwise propeller
+-	1 x T200 with clockwise propeller
+-	1 x Bag with 8 M3x12 screws
+-	8 x M3x12 screws you had set aside from removing Thrusters 5 and 6
+-	1 x Silicone Grease – 10g Tube
+-	1 x Threadlocker
+-	1 x Penetrator wrench
+-	1 x 2.5 mm hex driver

 1. Install Thrusters 7 and 8 into the respective empty penetrator holes.
 Tighten to finger tight, then use the provided wrench to tighten them an additional ~1/16 of a turn.
 If you can’t loosen them with your fingers, they are tight enough.

     - Thruster 7 (CW propeller) with red penetrator nut.